DmitriusFalse/TrackGameName/README.md

 If a thumbnail is not found, the program will display `noimage.png` from the theme folder (e.g., `Theme\default\noimage.png`).
 Ensure this file exists in your selected theme directory.

+# Theming

+To create your own visual theme:
+## 1. Create a Theme Folder
+Create a subfolder inside the `Theme` directory.
+You can name it anything you like.
+## 2. Create a Stylesheet
+Inside the new folder, create a `styles.css` file.
+It's recommended to copy `styles.css` from one of the existing themes and modify only the parts you want to change.
+Leave the rest untouched for compatibility.
+## 3. (Optional) Modify Widget Templates
+If you need to change the widget layout:
+- Copy the required `.html` templates from the `default` theme folder.
+- Edit them as needed.
+> ⚠️ **Important:**
+> Modifying templates is not recommended unless you're confident in what you're doing.
+> Templates must retain certain class names and IDs that are necessary for scripts to function correctly.
+## Recommendation
+In most cases, modifying only the `styles.css` file is enough to achieve custom theming.

 ### Support
 If you enjoy this tool, please consider supporting me on [DonationAlerts](https://www.donationalerts.com/r/ork8bit) ❤️.